 Transmitting requires a license

 In the previous paragraph I underlined listening, as to talk/transmit you require a license issued by Ofcom which I didn’t have.
-I enrolled for a course, completed a test and was issued a foundation license, callsign and became a radio ham (MM7DVZ) – all of this was completed online in roughly one month.
-I learned a lot in this short space of time, and grew a bigger appetite for the hobby.
+I enrolled for a course, completed a test (September 2022) and was issued a foundation license, callsign and became a radio ham (MM7DVZ) – all of this was completed online in roughly one month.

 My Equipment & Setup

-Here is the equipment that I’m using at the moment;
+Here is the equipment that I’m using at the moment at home;

-- Diamond X50 Colinear Antenna for 2M & 70CM Bands
+- Diamond X50 Colinear Antenna for VHF & UHF

 Interested in amateur radio?

 If you’ve read this and think you’d be interested in exploring the hobby yourself, it’ll welcome you with open arms.
-If there is anything I can help you with you can contact me via the socials at the top-right of this page or by emailling firstname.lastname@example.org.
-To get the ball rolling I’d recommend grabbing a Baofeng and listen for any activity in your area, tune into your local repeater and enrol for the free EssexHam Foundation Online course.
+If there is anything I can help you with you can contact me email email@example.com.
+To get the ball rolling I’d recommend grabbing a Quansheng UV-K5 and listen for any activity in your area, tune into your local repeater and enrol for the free EssexHam Foundation Online course.
 I’ve also included a video by the Radio Socity of Great Britan (RSGB) to give you more insight to the hobby.

 All the best if you proceed with the hobby!